grscheller/pythonic-fp/README.md

 still endeavor to remain Pythonic.
 The name `fpythonic` is a combination of `fp` for functional programming and the adjective Pythonic.

-The `grscheller/fpythonic` PyPI project is a stub which is intended to **NOT TO BE INSTALLED**.
+The `grscheller/fpythonic` PyPI project is a stub which is intended **NOT TO BE INSTALLED**.
 The main purpose of it's associated GitHub repo, `grscheller/fpthonic`, is to host the documentation and serve as a homepage for the fpythonic namespace projects.